DrAtomic/whiteboard_parse/README.md

 ## TODO
-* before putting the cell into the csv i need to make all the pixels around the parameter zero
 * add a function that deletes the last 100 entries in the csv file in case of bad batch